-A sit-stand workstation is one that allows the user to alternate between sitting and standing by being able to adjust the work surface.
-These workstations allow a user to integrate movement into their workday and allows individual adjustability for shared workstations.
+A sit-stand workstation allows the user to alternate between sitting and standing by vertically adjusting the work surface.
+These workstations allow users to integrate movement into their workday and allow individual adjustability for shared workstations.

 Sitting vs. Standing, which one is better?